 - 1 1/4 cups all-purpose flour

 - 1/2 teaspoon baking soda

 - 1/4 teaspoon salt

-- 1 egg, lightly beaten
+- 2 eggs, lightly beaten

-- 4 oz (or half of one package) cream cheese, softened at room temperature
+- 8 oz cream cheese, softened at room temperature

-- 1 tablespoon butter, softened at room temperature
+- 4 tablespoons butter, softened at room temperature

 - 2-3 tablespoons seedless strawberry jam or preserves

 - Combine the butter and maple syrup in a glass, heat-proof measuring cup.
 Warm in 15 second increments in the microwave, stopping to stir, until the coconut oil is melted.
-Stir in the vanilla.
+Let cool slightly.